coderolls/coderolls-blog/_posts/git/2019-12-20-basic-git-commands.md

 $
 ```

-You can clone any public repository from the platforms like GitHub,  BitBucket, GitLab, and other GIT hosting platforms.
+You can clone any public repository from platforms like GitHub,  BitBucket, GitLab, and other GIT hosting platforms.

 The following GIF shows the `git clone` command